 - No refund available if you chose the paid version

-Betternet offers a remarkably fast connection for a free VPN server.
+Betternet is a really free VPN server that makes money through ads.
 Subscribers can benefit from a great security and privacy level.
 It is really simple to use and can be activated with a touch of a button.
 Some ads can be invasive though and you might need to watch a few videos in order to activate the service.

 - Automatically connects the device to the fastest server available